VulcanJS/vulcan-docs/source/theming.md

 const WrappedComponent = withCurrentUser(MyComponent);
 ```

-Which would result a *new* `WrappedCopmonent` component that has `MyComponent` as a child.
-This has the consequence that properties and objects you set on `MyComponent` might not exist on `WrappedCopmonent`.
+Which would result a *new* `WrappedComponent` component that has `MyComponent` as a child.
+This has the consequence that properties and objects you set on `MyComponent` might not exist on `WrappedComponent`.

 For that reason, Nova provides a `getRawComponent` utility that lets you access the unwrapped “raw” component, provided said component has been registered with `registerComponent`: